jmcaffee/submon/README.md

 Each site that submon monitors is handled via plugin allowing for additional sites to be monitored in the future.

-At the time of release, the following APIs are supported:
+At the time of release, the following APIs may be supported:

 - Gamewisp
 - Patreon